mfwarren/fabric-factory/docs/overview.rst

 This is a project I have been working on recently after I spent a day to look at the existing solution to run periodically a test suite.
 Most of the project I look at were either difficult to setup or require to learn yet another specific domain specific language or had dependency on a larger software stack.

-As a reaction to this situation I have decided to see if I could write something simple that achieve gracefully the task above and is easy to setup.
+As a reaction to this situation I have decided to see if I could write something simple that achieve gracefully the task above.
+I also try to make it as easy to setup as possible.

 In order to achieve this I have decided to use cpython as platform, django as web framework for the server and Fabric as library to automate the task execution.

-The result of this mix can be found is called Fabric Factory (http://bitbucket.org/yml/fabric_factory/) this will eventually become a complete Job Server that could be used to distribute any kind of task scripted in Fabric.
+The result of this mix can be found on bitbucket in a project called Fabric Factory (http://bitbucket.org/yml/fabric_factory/).
+This will eventually become a complete Job Server that could be used to distribute any kind of task scripted in Fabric.

-This post will show you how to setup the project and how a client can pull the list of "Build" that need to be executed.

 Installation
 =============

-This assumes that django is installed on your computer and that it is in your PYTHONPATH.
-If it is not the case you can install it easily at the end of this step by doing "pip install django" with in the virtual env created for fabric_factory.
+This assumes that python is installed on your computer and that you have an internet conection.

 You can download the code using mercurial:
    * hg clone http://bitbucket.org/yml/fabric_factory/